Teresa, Rizal: Economy

 Formerly, the predominant source of livelihood in Teresa is agriculture.
 But with the opening of the Republic Cement Factory (Formerly FR Cement Factory), Teresa Marble Corporation, and ABC Chemical Factory, members of the community have slowly shifted to industry.
 More, the real estate boom in the 90s caused a surge in the population in Teresa with the opening of the Carissa Homes East 1 (CHE-1 in Bagumbayan) & 2 (CHE-2 in San Gabriel and Dalig) subdivisions and the La Hacienda, La Montagna and Palazzo Estates located at the highlands of Barangay Bagumbayan.

 Annual income is P 85,548,638.56 from manufacturing (cement, marble, limestone quarrying), agro-industrial (piggery and poultry farms), and operation of economic enterprises (public market, slaughter house, sukol spring resort, MRF).

 Infrastructure

 Basic facilities include 2 hospitals, 10 clinics, and 1 public market.

 Power is supplied by the Manila Electric Company.
 Water supply is through the municipal Teresa Water District (TERWD) and Buhay Na Tubig Multi-Purpose Cooperative.

 Educational institutions consist of 1 university and college, 8 high schools, and 12 elementary schools.

+Culture

+The town's festivals are the Turumba sa Mahal na Patron Santa Rosa which is held every August 23.
+Anniversary celebration of town independence is held every December 30, and Town fiesta is celebrated every 1st Sunday of March.

+Education

+The Teresa Schools District Office governs all educational institutions within the municipality.
+It oversees the management and operations of all private and public, from primary to secondary schools.